smitpatel-prog/github-repos-search/README.md

-# Getting Started with Create React App
+GitHub Repositories Search

+GitHub Repository Search is a web app to display all repositories created by user in GitHub.
+This app offers a search field where user can type the name of user and API call is made to GitHub  API to retrieve a list of repositories.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: